Jaclo Faucets Review & Rating Updated: May 24, 2025

 Our researchers found that it does indeed do some very minor machine work to prepare Jaclo faucets for finishing.

 The major machining, however, is done by the companies that supply Jaclo with its faucet parts.
-Most components are received fully machined and assembly-ready except for finishes.
+Most components are received fully machined and assembly-ready.
+Many are pre-finished (usually in chrome).

 Jaclo assembles its faucets from these imported components.
 The degree of assembly varies depending on the type and complexity of the faucet, but, in general, the assembly appears to be transformative [6] and qualifies the company as an of its faucets.